d-a-t/cs1302-hw06/README.md

    * `TreeSet<Scanner> implements Set<Scanner>`
    * `TreeSet<MinesweeperGame> implements Set<MinesweeperGame>`

+   Here is a snippet that utilizes what has been shown so far:

    ```java
    public static void main(String[] args) {
        Set<String> set = new TreeSet<String>(); // <--------- LINE2